-The U.S. Fish and Wildlife Service withdrew its protest on November 16, 2011.
-On December 14, 2011, TLCC and BRWUA signed a Stipulation for Withdrawal of Protest of [BRWUA] and Settlement Agreement ("BRWUA Agreement"), discussed in greater detail in this Order.
+The U.S. Fish and Wildlife Service withdrew as an intevenor on November 16, 2011.
+On December 14, 2011, TLCC and BRWUA signed a Stipulation for Withdrawal of Protest of [BRWUA] and Settlement Agreement ("BRWUA Agreement"), discussed in greater detail in this order.
 BRWUA withdrew its protest on January 9, 2012.